-Probability of Future Occurrence Highly likely: Near 100% probability within the next year; Likely: Between 10% and 100% probability within the next year or at least one chance in next 10 years; Possible: Between 1% and 10% probability within the next year or at least one chance in next 100 years; Unlikely: Less than 1% probability in next 100 years.
-Damage Extent Low: Some local property damage not city wide, minor injuries/ loss of life Medium: 50% of property could be damaged and possible injuries/loss of life
+Highly likely: Near 100% probability within the next year; Likely: Between 10% and 100% probability within the next year or at least one chance in next 10 years;

-High: Major town wide property damage, injuries and loss of life.
-Level of Concer Level of Concern/Risk Rank Developed by th e HMC to rank the various hazards based on frequency and damage potential.
+Possible: Between 1% and 10% probability within the next year or at least one chance in next 100 years; Unlikely: Less than 1% probability in next 100 years.
+Damage Extent Low: Some local property damage not city wide, minor injuries/ loss of life Medium: 50% of property could be damaged and possible injuries/loss of life High: Major town wide property damage, injuries and loss of life.
+Level of Concern n/Risk Rank Developed by th e HMC to rank the various hazards based on frequency and damage potential.
 Low: Not expected to occur with any frequency, damages will be limited.

+1, , , , , , , , , , , , , , , , , , , Low: Not expected to occur with any frequency, damages will be limited.
 Medium: Will occur within the next 10 years but the City has resources to reduce risks.
 High: Expected to occur within the next 5 years and is a major concern for the city.
 City wide impacts.